 While the auto industry will always have a special place in this city’s past, present and future, other industries are blossoming throughout Detroit.
 As Detroit emerges as the latest in the silicon city series: “Silicon Garage,” one of the biggest blossoms is technology.
 Detroit won’t be the next Silicon Valley.
 But no city really steals the mantle of another (not even New York), rather mixes in trends found in other cities with a city’s own unique flavors.

-You can see technology taking root here in many different ways—from the real estate and technology attracting investments of Dan Gilbert and Quicken Loans, to the growth of tech teaching communities like Grand Circus and TechTown, to the rise of startup weekends, tech weeks and meetup events like the Start Up Southeast Michigan’s High Growth Happy Hour, to the arrival of tech stalwarts like Twitter and TechStars.
+You can see technology taking root here in many different ways—from the real estate and technology attracting investments of Dan Gilbert and Rocket Mortgage, to the growth of tech teaching communities like Grand Circus and TechTown, to the rise of startup weekends, tech weeks and meetup events like the Start Up Southeast Michigan’s High Growth Happy Hour, to the arrival of tech stalwarts like Twitter and TechStars.
 For tech businesses, being in Detroit is like jumping into the elevator at the second floor that is fast-rising and bound for greater heights; from my perspective, the ground floor has already been left behind.

 Some examples outside of technology include the ever-prominent arts and culture sphere of Detroit (which is actually point #3), the explosion of the hospitality industry (casinos, restaurants and bars), the reinvention of Detroit’s real estate scene, and also intriguing urban farming initiatives.